zkorum/.github/profile/README.md

 This way, like today governments can still misbehave, but unlike today they technically *cannot misbehave privately*.

 We could imagine other conditions to allow for revealing user's identity.
 For example - we could decide that on top of the department of justice requesting it, we need more than 50% of the most active users to vote for revealing the identity.
 How to determine the amount of users, or the most active users?
 I am not sure yet.

+This is a totally optional feature because it is highly controversial.
+It is NOT featured in Privency.org.

 ### Potential Privency.tech use cases